Under The Andalusian Sun – 8 Incredible Moments

 Photo by Basilievich

-Overlooking the Strait of Gibraltar, Cadiz is the southernmost part of Western Europe and maybe the most exotic piece of the old continent.
+Overlooking the Strait of Gibraltar, Cadiz is the southernmost part of Western Europe and maybe the most exotic piece on the old continent.
 Boasting an impressive array of wild beautiful beaches, white towns, natural parks, enchanting plazas and cathedrals, Cadiz has a charm of its own, being considered by many, one of the most mysterious places in Europe.

 Cordoba